Adobe Creative Cloud: Subscription-based licensing in the cloud

 Online articles began offering examples of replacements for Adobe products, with competing products directly offering alternatives, and launching promotions for dissatisfied Adobe customers.
 Adobe, however, claimed that Creative Cloud is its "highest customer satisfaction product in the creative space" and that even prior to Adobe's move to a pure subscription model, "more than 80 percent of customers who bought products from Adobe's Web site picked CC over CS."

 Although Creative Cloud was expected to curtail the piracy of Photoshop, which is one of the most pirated pieces of software, Creative Cloud was hacked and its applications were made available via unauthorized means a day after it officially launched.
 Adobe claimed that the subscription payment plan would make its software more accessible to users who previously pirated it.

 On May 14, 2019, some Creative Cloud users received emails from Adobe stating that licenses to previous versions of Creative Cloud applications had been terminated and that users could face civil action from third parties if they did not update the software on their personal computers.
 A representative from Adobe confirmed the letter's authenticity.
 The situation prompted renewed criticism of Adobe's subscription-only business model.

-Adobe users who sign NDAs could be in trouble after Adobe updated its terms of service to force users to share their content with Adobe, a clause that will compromise any NDA.
+In February 2024, Adobe updated parts 2.2 and 4.1 of their General Terms of Use to mention that they would be regularly checking content uploaded by users of their software to Creative Cloud; this decision was met with heavy backlash by professionals after a viral Twitter post that June bought it to public attention, with fears that the clause would lead to their work being used to train generative AI or give Adobe access to projects bound by a non-disclosure agreement.
+That same month, Adobe released a blog post clarifying that this measure was put into place to stop their apps and services from being used to create and/or process illegal material, and that they had not and would not train AI on consumer-made content.